 - Forfeits - Forfeited games do not reflect the ability of the teams on the ice and are thus should not be entered unless they are noted to be forfeits with an (f) after the game score.
 Only the site administrator can identify a game as a forfeit so please submit a game correction request to mark as a forfeit any forfeited game in the system that is not marked appropriately.

 - Minor birth year versus same Major birth year (i.e. peewee minor vs. peewee major) - these games should be recorded and count like any other game in MYHockey.

-- Major birth year versus older Minor birth year (i.e. peewee major vs. bantam minor) - these games do not count and generally are not entered into MYHockey except by request of members.
+- Major birth year versus older Minor birth year (i.e. peewee major vs. bantam minor) - these games do not count and generally are not entered into MYHockey except by members.

-- Girls versus Boys (i.e. girls peewee vs. boys peewee) - these games do not count and generally are not entered into MYHockey except by request of members.
+- Girls versus Boys (i.e. girls peewee vs. boys peewee) - these games do not count and generally are not entered into MYHockey except by members.

-- Members can enter or request scores by teams of different age levels, but otherwise they are generally not entered (unless they are league games) because they are not statistically relevant.
+- Members can enter scores by teams of different age levels, but otherwise they are generally not entered (unless they are league games) because they are not statistically relevant.

 - Level of Play - MYHockey covers all youth travel hockey teams and leagues.
 We do not cover house or recreation level hockey.
 We do not cover High School JV hockey.
 Canadian house select teams are not covered.
 Games played by travel teams against non-qualifying teams are not entered into MYHockey unless requested by a MYHockey Member.